Moduli of spaces with prescribed homotopy groups: Introduction

 \section{Introduction}

-In this short note we give a homotopy-theoretic approach to the theory of moduli of $\Pi$-algebras due to Blanc-Dwyer-Goerss.
-The latter was developed in \cite{realization_space_of_a_pi_algebra} and can be used to obtain a sequence of obstructions to realizability of a $\Pi$-algebra $A$ by a pointed space.
+The main subject of the current work is a homotopy-theoretic approach to the theory of moduli of realizations of Blanc-Dwyer-Goerss \cite{realization_space_of_a_pi_algebra}, which yields a sequence of obstructions to realizing a $\Pi$-algebra $A$ as homotopy groups of a pointed space.

 By a homotopy-theoretic approach we mean that we work directly with the relevant $\infty$-categories and that everything we write down is manifestly homotopy-invariant.
-We hope that this simplifies the exposition and makes it easier to follow, as we use general arguments instead of calculations in specific model categories.
+This greatly simplifies the exposition, as we use general arguments instead of calculations in specific model categories.
+The main technical tool is a theory of Postnikov invariants, which we develop in the generality of an arbitrary presheaf $\infty$-category using the Grothendieck construction, an approach which we believe is novel even in the classical case of spaces.

-Our proofs are largely different, as when discussing Postnikov stages and moduli we take the Grothendieck construction as the guiding principle.
-This, together with some basic facts about $\infty$-topoi, allows us to invoke certain moduli objects into existence by specifiying their universal property rather than by explicit construction, often shifting the weight of the proof.
-However, a diligent reader should have no trouble translating between our results and those of Blanc-Dwyer-Goerss, in particular, this note leads - if in a slightly different way - to the same moduli, the same decomposition and the same obstructions.
+The ideas first appearing in the work of Blanc-Dwyer-Goerss have been instrumental in the development of more sophisticated obstruction theories, in particular that of Goerss-Hopkins which studies ring spectra with prescribed homology \cite{moduli_spaces_of_commutative_ring_spectra, moduli_problems_for_structured_ring_spectra}.

-Notice that the ideas appearing in the moduli theory of $\Pi$-algebras have been instrumental in the development of more sophisticated obstruction theories, in particular the theory of Goerss-Hopkins which studies commutative ring spectra with prescribed homology.
-We hope that this more direct approach to moduli theory in algebraic topology will allow for some conceptual simplifications also in these other contexts, which are known for their technicality.
+Similarly, the approach based on product-preserving presheaves introduced in this paper was followed by subsequent work of Paul VanKoughnett and the author which develops Goerss-Hopkins theory from the point of view of synthetic spectra \cite{pstrkagowski2018synthetic, pstrkagowski2022abstract}, as well as the work of Balderrama \cite{balderrama2021deformations}.
+As the case of $\Pi$-algebras and pointed spaces is quite concrete and elementary, we hope that the current work will be pedagogically useful also to readers ultimately interested in these more refined variants of obstruction theory.